getsmap/smap-responsive/README.md

 1. Copy and modify the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js).
 2. Rename it to ```myconfig.js```.

-The configuration file informs the map of:
+The configuration file informs the application of:
 - Starting zoom and centering of the map
 - Background layers to use (e.g. OpenStreetMap)
 - Overlays to use
 - Plugins to be included and their settings

-Inside the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js) (the one you just copied) is described how each and every parameter affects the map.
+Inside the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js) (the one you just copied) is described how each and every parameter affects the application.

 Next.
-When calling the map, we need to specify which configuration file to use.
+We need to specify which configuration file to use.
 This is accomplished with the URL parameter ```config```:
 ```
 // Using our newly created configuration file myconfig.js
 http://localhost/smap-responsive/dev.html?config=examples/configs/myconfig.js